keithfancher/tvmv/README.md

 'Absolutely Fabulous - s02e03 - Morocco.mp4'
 ```

-This also works when you're *not* able to use `--auto-detect`/`-a`.
-However,
+This also works when you're *not* able to use autodetect mode.
+However, for
-for the number of episodes to line up properly, you'll need to rename *only
+the number of episodes to line up properly, you'll need to rename *only one*
-one* set of subs at a time when not using `-a`.
+set of subs at a time when not using autodetection.
 For example, consider the
 following (poorly-named) files:

 ```